Pyristix/would-you-rather-battle-bot/README.md

 # Would You Rather Battle Bot

-A discord bot that uses a neural network to predict what you will choose given two options regarding who you would rather battle.
+A Discord bot that uses a neural network to predict what you will choose given two options regarding who you would rather battle.

 ## Commands